JCinnamon/image-colour-analyzer/README.md

 ## Dataset visualizations

 Across the whole set, the Dataset visualizations panel offers a summed hue/saturation/value histogram, an **aggregate palette** (every image's dominant colours combined and sorted by hue), and a **metric-distribution** view — a histogram of any image-level metric or Moran's I value across all images, with the mean and median marked.
 Each downloads as a 300 dpi PNG.

+## Dataset spatial composites (metrics by x,y across the whole set)

+When Spatial structure is on, the Dataset panel also aggregates every image's grid into one common frame, so you can see spatial pattern across the *dataset* rather than a single sky.
+Five composites (each a 300 dpi PNG): a **mean composite grid** (average of a chosen channel — b\*, C\*, L\*, redness, CCT, etc. — at each position), a **variability (SD) grid** (where skies differ most across the set — usually the horizon band), a **mean elevation profile** and a **mean azimuth profile** (each with a ±SD band), and a **cluster-centroid density** map (where dominant colours tend to sit).

+Because your frames are usually **not perfectly registered**, two alignment controls sit beside the composite. **Vertical** normalises each image's elevation axis either *horizon→zenith* using the sky-mask extent (absorbs mount pitch/height shifts — the default) or over a *fixed range*. **Azimuth** rotates each frame to a common reference before aggregating: *none* (stationary/already-registered sets), *brightest column* (metadata-free, a sun proxy), *compass N* (from the GPS-track heading), or *sun* (solar azimuth from GPS + timestamp, for cross-time comparison).
+The panel reports how many images it could align.
+Elevation profiles are rotation-invariant, so they stay valid even with azimuth alignment off.

+## Projection weighting (360° / fisheye)

+Equirectangular and fisheye images are not equal-area — pixels over-represent the zenith/poles — so pixel-weighted metrics are biased.
+The **Projection / weighting** section corrects this by weighting every pixel by the solid angle it truly represents: **equirectangular** applies a cos(elevation) weight (set the crop's top/bottom elevation, e.g. 90° zenith → 0° horizon), and **fisheye** applies the matching radial weight (equidistant corrects; equisolid is already equal-area).
+Weighting flows through the means, medians, spread, colourfulness, warm/cool/neutral, histograms, cluster percentages, and the spatial grid; Moran's I additionally wraps horizontally for 360° continuity.
+Leave it on "Flat / none" for ordinary photos.

 ## Configuration & columns